Skip to content

 The project is business-critical.

-When failure isn't an option, you need organizational accountability, backup resources, and contractual guarantees.
+When failure isn't an option, you need organisational accountability, backup resources, and contractual guarantees.

 You lack AI expertise internally.